Daughters of Charity of

 Our history in brief

-Founded in Paris by St. Vincent de Paul and St. Louise de Marillac, the Daughters of Charity were the first active (non-cloistered) women religious dedicated to charity.
-Over centuries the congregation expanded worldwide, adapting to local needs while keeping service and human dignity at the core.
+Founded in Paris by St. Vincent de Paul and St. Louise de Marillac, the Daughters of Charity were the first active (non-cloistered) women religious dedicated to service among the poorest people.
+Service of people living in poverty, and living in simplicity among the people they serve, rather than Religious Life, Enclosure and Vows as they were then defined, were and are to this day their defining characteristic.
+Over centuries, the congregation expanded worldwide, adapting to local needs while keeping service and human dignity at the core.
+Today, Daughters of Charity are working in 96 different countries, on all continents worldwide.

 What we do in Kenya